alibabacloud-labs/solution-cloud-native-web-hosting/README.md

 sysbench cpu --cpu-max-prime=4000000 --threads=4 --time=1000 run
 ```

-- After for a while, verify the auto scaling event triggered with a new instance added
+- After for a while (since the default setting is "triggered after 3 times for each 1 minute reference period", so please be patient to wait at least 3 minutes), verify the auto scaling event triggered with a new instance added

 ![image.png](https://github.com/alibabacloud-labs/solution-cloud-native-wordpress/raw/main/images/step6_3.png)